 A Will also enables you to appoint someone of your own choice to manage your estate.

-Those assets may be of wide variety – jewellery, tools, house property, life insurances or monetary gifts and can include bequests given to you by other people.
+Those assets may be of a wide variety – jewelry, tools, house property, life insurances, or monetary gifts and can include bequests given to you by other people.

 - If you do not make a Will then, provided your assets, excluding joint assets, are under the value of $15,000.00, your assets can be dealt with without probate or an application to the Court.

 - If your assets are over $15,000.00 in value, then an application will need to be made to the Court.

 - If you are married or in a de facto relationship then your spouse or de facto partner (including same sex partners) will be entitled to the proceeds of your estate up to a value of (currently) $155,000.00 and thereafter two-thirds to your children (if any) and one-third to your spouse.
 If the spouse or partner is dissatisfied with what they receive under the intestacy rules then she/he may be able to apply under the Property (Relationships) Act 1976 to receive half the “relationship property”.

 - If you are unmarried or in a de facto relationship and have children, then your asses will pass equally to your surviving children.

 - If you are unmarried or in a de facto relationship and have no children, then your assets will pass to your surviving parents in equal shares and if your parents have predeceased you then to brothers, sisters, nieces, nephews, grandparents, aunts and uncles.

 - If you are not survived by any immediate family then your assets will pass to the Crown.